andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 with *others* seeing our bodies.
 Comfort with their gaze.
 Comfort with their judgement.
-Because of our individual body image contentedness and society's varying expectations based on age, gender, race, or sexual orientation, th is has been an easier road for some than others.
+Because of our individual body image contentedness and society's varying expectations based on age, gender, race, or sexual orientation, this has been an easier road for some than others.

 The performers who are active in the North Carolina dance scene (most of the cast) are further confronted with the anxiety of performing nude in front of